sematext/docs/docs/synthetics/browser-monitor.md

 * **Interval** - Monitor execution interval.
 * **Locations** - List of locations to run the monitor.

-### Script
+### URL/Script

+To monitor a single website, you can directly configure the URL of the website to be monitored.
+To monitor a user journey across multiple pages or perform actions on your webpage, you configure a script to simulate the user actions.

+When you configure the URL of the website, the browser monitor will load the URL in the Google Chrome browser and takes a screenshot of the website once the page load is complete.

-The browser monitor scripts are Node.js scripts that control a headless Chrome browser and use [Google Puppeteer](https://github.com/puppeteer/puppeteer#puppeteer) framework to drive the browser.
+The user journey scripts are Node.js scripts that control a headless Chrome browser and use [Google Puppeteer](https://github.com/puppeteer/puppeteer#puppeteer) framework to drive the browser.
 For every run, the monitor will invoke the `testScript()` method with Puppeteer [Page](https://github.com/puppeteer/puppeteer/blob/master/docs/api.md#class-page) object as a parameter.
 The script content should be inside the `testScript()` method.
 For more information on specific use cases, refer to the `Browser Examples` section while creating a browser monitor.
 Use Node.js [assert](https://nodejs.org/api/assert.html) API to check if the values in the page match your requirements.
 If any assertion fails, the system declares the run as a failure.
-Monitor run logs, shown in Sematext Run details page, contain failure details.
+Monitor run logs, shown in the run details page, contain failure details.

 Checkout [awesome-puppeteer](https://github.com/transitive-bullshit/awesome-puppeteer) GitHub repository for more examples and tips for writing puppeteer scripts.